obsidiansystems/avalanche-wallet-cli/README.md

 Snap comes out-of-the-box for Ubuntu 16.04 and later.
 If your host machine does not have snap installed you can find instructions for many Linux distributions from the [official Snapcraft documentaion](https://snapcraft.io/docs).

-To install the CLI, download the lastest snap package from the available release and use:
+To install the CLI, download the lastest snap package from the assets dropdown of the [available releases](https://github.com/obsidiansystems/avalanche-wallet-cli/releases) and use:
 ```bash
 snap install --devmode avalanche-wallet-cli.snap
 ```